This article will honestly compare Copenhagen and Madrid, for a city break or holiday.

 Copenhagen offers so much for a fun-packed 48 hours.
 Below is an interactive tour map - day 1 is highlighted in green and day 2 in yellow.

-For lunch cross the canal to the Bridge Street Kitchen for a popular street food market, and relaxed location for lunch.
-Next is Christiania, a once bohemian commune, but pushy drug dealers and influx of tourists slightly detracts from the original ideals.
-The tower of the Vor Frelsers Kirke church provides some of the best views of Copenhagen.
-Next visit the Christiansborg Slot palace on the pretty island of Slotsholmen.
-For the evening return to the Rådhuspladsen and visit the Tivoli amusement park, which is characterful and charming in the evening.
-For the evening find a funky restaurant in the Vesterbro district.
+For lunch head to the Bridge Street Kitchen for a popular street food market.
+Christiania is a unique bohemian commune which is worth visiting, but pushy drug dealers and influx of tourists slightly detracts from the original ideals.
+Afterwards, head to the Vor Frelsers Kirke church, the Christiansborg Slot palace and the Slotsholmen island district.

 The side streets of the Latin Quarter (Latinerkvarteret) are a joy to explore

-Start the second day by visiting the magnificent Rosenborg Slot palace, where it is easy to spend a couple of hours exploring.
-Nørrebro is a diverse community with Assistens Kirkegård park and at the far end is the Superkilen Park great for your Instagram posts.
+Start the second day in the magnificent Rosenborg Slot palace, which can easily take a couple of hours to explore.
+Crossing the river leads to the diverse Nørrebro district with the uber-cool Superkilen Park - great for your Instagram posts.
 For lunch, visit the Torvehallerne street food market.

 The Gran Vía is the bustling main avenue of Madrid